milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

   - Productivity
 ---

 As development teams grow and projects become more complex, automating processes becomes critical to maintaining productivity and code quality.
-I'm a big fan of using Azure Pipelines to automate builds, testing and general code quality, however, recently I've started exploring GitHub Workflows to automate managing pull requests (PR) to make it easier to identify what it relates to.
+I'm a big fan of using Azure Pipelines to automate builds, testing, and general code quality.
+However, recently, I've started exploring GitHub Workflows to automate managing pull requests (PR) to make it easier to identify what they relate to.

-In this post, I want to share my experience setting up some of my initial workflows to handle tagging PRss.
+In this post, I want to share my experience setting up some initial workflows to handle tagging PRs.
 Whether you're new to GitHub Actions or looking for ideas to enhance your current CI/CD pipeline, this guide offers practical insights and tips to help you get started.

 ## Automating GitHub

-The majority of my CI/CD pipeline experience has centred around **Azure DevOps and Azure Pipeline** which I've used for CI/CD pipelines in many projects.
-However, GitHub has a **[CLI available](https://cli.github.com/)** to easily integrate with the GitHub API which I've wanted to have a play with to automate processes.
+The majority of my CI/CD pipeline experience has centred around **Azure DevOps and Azure Pipeline** which I've used extensively for CI/CD pipelines in many projects.
+As I've started to use GitHub more, I've wanted to experiment with the **[GitHub CLI](https://cli.github.com/)** to easily integrate with the GitHub API to automate processes.

 ``` bash
 gh pr view 1 --repo owner/scratchpad